APOBEC3D

 Probable DNA dC->dU-editing enzyme APOBEC-3D is a protein that in humans is encoded by the APOBEC3D gene.

 This gene is a member of the cytidine deaminase gene family.
 It is one of seven related genes or pseudogenes found in a cluster, thought to result from gene duplication, on chromosome 22.
 Members of the cluster encode proteins that are structurally and functionally related to the C to U RNA-editing cytidine deaminase APOBEC1 and inhibit retroviruses, such as HIV, by deaminating cytosine residues in nascent retroviral cDNA.

+Function

+APOBEC3D is one of the human APOBEC3 enzymes involved in restriction of HIV-1.
+HIV-1 Vif counteracts APOBEC3D by recruiting ubiquitin-ligase machinery that leads to its polyubiquitination and proteasomal degradation in virus-producing cells.